-Primary Care Caring for our Teams: Prioritise the Health and Wellbeing of our staff.
-To further Develop a peer support structure across the Service Line.
-To enable our workforce (with the appropriate skillset, tools and techniques) to actively support one another - working together to strengthen our resilience as a service line.
-Initiate discussions within the service to understand needs of teams - Planned presentation on peer support in March 2023 to engage senior leadership in further conversations around Trauma Management and Peer Support.
-HQP for MPP and Primary Care has taken a lead role in supporting the initiative.
-Identify appropriate training needs and mechanisms of support - As above and ongoing.
-Establish peer support network - Ongoing at the moment as Trust reviewing the various options available in terms of Model used in peer support.
-Caring for our Teams: Prioritise the Health and Wellbeing of our staff.
-To further Develop a peer support structure across the Service Line.
-To enable our workforce (with the appropriate skillset, tools and techniques) to actively support one another - working together to strengthen our resilience as a service line.
-Primary Care Accessible Information: Patient Information Resources: Work with our community partners and translation services, to enhance our patient resources library to reflect the needs of our diverse community.
-9 Proposal to be shared with Digital Solutions Group - This was supported and the ability to translate web pages on Solent Website to other languages is now possible.
-Trust have invested in Card Medic - which enables services to produce commonly used phrases and prompts in other languages and translates via online support.
-This is still being reviewed and in its early stages.
-Primary Care services have expressed a strong interest in the use of card medic within their teams.
+ຸຍ Caring for our Teams: Prioritise ())h Initiate discussions within the service to understand needs of teams Caring for our Teams: Primary Care the Health and Wellbeing of our Planned presentation on peer support in March 2023 to engage Prioritise the Health and 2 staff.
+To further Develop a peer senior leadership in further conversations around Trauma Wellbeing of our staff.
+To na support structure across the Management and Peer Support.
+HQP for MPP and Primary Care has further Develop a peer rir Service Line.
+To enable our taken a lead role in supporting the initiative. support structure across the workforce (with the appropriate Identify appropriate training needs and mechanisms of support Service Line.
+To enable our skillset, tools and techniques) to - As above and ongoing. workforce (with the actively support one another - Establish peer support network - Ongoing at the moment as Trust appropriate skillset, tools working together to strengthen reviewing the various options available in terms of Model used in and techniques) to actively our resilience as a service line. peer support. support one another - working together to strengthen our resilience as a service line.
+Accessible Information: Patient m Proposal to be shared with Digital Solutions Group - This was Information Resources: Work supported and the ability to translate web pages on Solent Website a with our community partners to other languages is now possible.
+Trust have invested in Card Car and translation services, to Medic - which enables services to produce commonly used phrases Υ C enhance our patient resources and prompts in other languages and translates via online support. ıar library to reflect the needs of This is still being reviewed and in its early stages.
+Primary Care our diverse community.
+Primary Care services have expressed a strong interest in the use of d card medic within their teams.
 To explore potential opportunities - SEE ABOVE.
 Work up approach to address this further.

 Waiting Times: To work closely with PCNs & Commissioners to improve patient pathways within MSK and Podiatry - Recognising this is where our waits are challenged currently.
 Discussions with PCN/CCG to review existing pathways.
 Establish T&F group - T&f completed - significant improvements made to care pathways, efficiencies, and improved access for patients.
 Demand and capacity modelling demonstrated a 17% increase in utilisation as a result of ICB decisions around MSK referrals in the West.
 All referrals in West for suspected secondary care come via Solent MSK services for triage and assessment.
 This is impacting on the services ability to address backlog.
 Use of FCP in the East has significantly reduced referral rates into MSK services as patients are accessing self-care advice at point of contact within PC with the expertise to support the decision.
 Internal demand and capacity profiling alongside Staff engagement - See above.
 Implementation of revised pathways commence followed by impact review on waiting times - See above for update.
-Sexual Health To work with our community to quantify and understand expectations for our service moving forward - to actively inform and drive the recommissioning of Sexual Health in 2024/25.
+Sexual Health To work with our community to quantify and understand expectations for our service moving forward - to actively inform and drive the re- commissioning of Sexual Health in 2024/25.
 We have collaborated with commissioning colleagues on Local needs assessments and been able to inform the questions asked of the communities we support.
 There is further work we need to do, and other avenues being explored to be able to capture patient voice.
 E.g., a project to understand lived experiences of access to sexual health services.
 We continue to recognise that the nature of the care we provide, does contribute to barriers we face.